 Tiring of the bustle of central Singapore?
 Take a breather with a relaxing cruise along the Singapore River.

-Since Clarke Quay is the most well-known and developed of all the historic riverside quays, it’s also the most common first port of call for a Singapore River Cruise.
+Clarke Quay is the most well-known and developed of all the historic riverside quays.
+It’s also the most common first port of call for a Singapore River Cruise.

-The cruise drifts alongside the riverbanks through the other two main quays—Boat Quay, Robertson Quay.
+The cruise drifts alongside the riverbanks through the other two main riverside quays—Boat Quay, Robertson Quay.
 After taking in all their colourful charms, it sails into Marina Bay.

-You’ll also catch a glimpse of places like Makansutra Gluttons Bay, Esplanade, and the iconic Merlion statue at the mouth of the river.
+On the cruise, be sure to always catch a glimpse of Makansutra Gluttons Bay and Esplanade – Theatres by the Bay.
+The iconic Merlion statue, located at the mouth of the river, is also on route.

 Breathe in some fresh air at Fort Canning Park

 Loomin north of Clarke Quay, Fort Canning Park is wonderful escape from Singapore’s downtown core.